Cass Corridor: History as a Chinatown

+Cass Corridor Movement (1960s-1980s)

-In the 1960s and '70s, the Cass Corridor became an area of cultural significance.
+In the 1960s through the 1980s, the Cass Corridor became an area of cultural significance.
+This era is often referred to as the Cass Corridor Movement, or the Cass Corridor Group.
 Artists began renting cheap studio space in the Cass Corridor, which was near Detroit's Cultural Center Historic District.
+The Willis Gallery—which was in the same building as Cobb's Corner, a popular hangout for artists—was instrumental in the local artists meeting each other.
+The curator of contemporary art at the Detroit Institute of Arts from 1968 until 1971, Sam Wagstaff, was influential in the formation of the movement.

+In 1980, a keystone exhibition at the Detroit Institute of Arts, Kick Out the Jams: Detroit’s Cass Corridor, 1963–1977, was organized by curators Mary Jane Jacob and Jay Belloli and featured 22 artists.

-Artists associated with or influenced by the Cass Corridor artist movement include Brenda Goodman, Gary Grimshaw, Tyree Guyton, Charles McGee, Ann Mikolowski, Jim Pallas, Ellen Phelan, Gilda Snowden, Robert Wilbert, and Theo Wujcik.
+Artists associated with or influenced by the Cass Corridor artist movement include: Nancy Mitchnick, Al Loving, Robert Sestok, Brenda Goodman, Greggi Murphy, Gary Grimshaw, Tyree Guyton, Charles McGee, Ann Mikolowski, Jim Pallas, Ellen Phelan, Gilda Snowden, Robert Wilbert, Kathy Clifford, and Theo Wujcik.

-In the 1970s, the Cass Corridor was a poor neighborhood known for drugs, prostitution and sex crimes against children.
-The area was of significance in the Oakland County Child Killer case.

 Creem, which billed itself as "America's Only Rock 'n' Roll Magazine," had its headquarters in the area.
 The student population contributes to the bohemian atmosphere in Cass Corridor.
 The artistic community has produced a number of significant artists, including Sixto Rodriguez, Negative Approach and The White Stripes, who played their first show at the Gold Dollar.

-Cass Corridor is also the location of the annual Dally in the Alley arts festival.
+1970-80s

+In the 1970s and 1980s, the Cass Corridor became a poor neighborhood known for drugs, prostitution and sex crimes against children.
+Some landlords purposely set fire to their properties, resulting in Lower Cass being nicknamed "Fire Island."
+The area was of significance in the Oakland County Child Killer case.

+Simultaneously, Wayne State University and the City of Detroit looked to purchase properties and develop the area.
+In 1977, some residents formed the North Cass Community Union (NCCU) to fight for residents' needs and the neighborhood's culture.
+NCCU organized a fundraiser that would grow to become Dally in the Alley.
+To this day, Dally in the Alley retains its grassroots ethic, run by a non-hierarchical committee and executed with a low budget and on volunteer labor.

+Revitalization

-Since the 2000s, Joel Landy, president of the Cass Avenue Development construction company, has renovated and remodelled several buildings in the Cass Corridor.
+Since the 2000s, Joel Landy, president of the Cass Avenue Development construction company, has renovated and remodeled several buildings in the Cass Corridor.
 Landy was also featured in the television series American Pickers (season 3 episode "Motor City", September 19, 2011).
 Since 1997, Avalon International Breads has been located in the Cass Corridor.
-In 2015, Jack White of the White Stripes, opened a retail store for his Record Label, Third Man Records at the Corner of Canfield and Cass.
+In 2015, Jack White of the band The White Stripes, opened a retail store for his record label, Third Man Records at the corner of Canfield and Cass.

-From 2009, Dr. Alesia Montgomery of Michigan State University conducted a 5-year study visualizing a reinvented Detroit as a green city, with a particular emphasis on the Cass Corridor.
+From 2009, Dr. Alesia Montgomery of Michigan State University conducted a five-year study visualizing a reinvented Detroit as a green city, with a particular emphasis on the Cass Corridor.